 In these instances, airports will find themselves competing against many other departments and public works for funding in the private sector.
 It is therefore important for them to express the importance of the role they play in a community.
 An airport should emphasize their economic benefit to a region, role in emergency and disaster response, and the place of the AWOS system on the national weather map when asking for funding.

 Ongoing Annual Expenses

 The FAA requires Certified AWOS systems to be serviced three times per year by a qualified technician who has received verification authority by the FAA and holds an FCC GROL license.
 These system maintenance checks are mandatory, and the Non-Federal Program will regularly inspect the system and your records.
 If the maintenance is skipped or a technician underqualified for the job and lacking the proper credentials, the FAA will shut down and decommission your AWOS.

 While some manufacturers only provide in-house maintainers for their AWOS and charge a premium, using a qualified and experienced third-party technician can save your airport thousands of dollars in annual expense.
 Mesotech supports local third-party maintainers and provides free training with installation of an AWOS.

 Cost Saving Options

-Mesotech’s FAA Certified Airport Weather Advisor® is one of only two certified AWOS-III systems and the only one with support for legacy equipment options available.
+Mesotech’s FAA Certified Airport Weather Advisor™ systems have been providing accurate, reliable weather data to pilots for over 25 years.
 Mesotech works with you to keep the cost in check, reusing existing infrastructure which is in good working order and offering free training with installation.
 Mesotech also supports third-party and independent technicians near you and our free and responsive helpdesk is staffed with engineers to assist you along the way.